aliz-ai/ml-spec-2022/README.md

 - The application of the core function `analyze_article` that applies the Natural Language API and performs sentiment analysis on a given article
 - The uploading of the analysis results on the BigQuery table

-Should you want to run the above steps from scratch, please run the notebook from top to bottom.
+Should you want to run the above steps from scratch, please run the notebook from top to bottom after you've installed the dependencies listed in `requirements.txt`.

 The accompanying Data Studio dashboard, which visualizes the analysis results, can be found on the following [link](https://datastudio.google.com/u/0/reporting/9f62a4aa-3b5f-4716-b190-10be9a2b9bb2/page/0weuC).